When did you last take a long, hard look at your landing pages?

 You probably do too.
 According to the studies, “only about 22 percent of businesses are satisfied with their conversion rates.”

 Let’s get to the point.
 Here are 10 landing page tactics we’ve had immense success with that can help convert even casual visitors into customers.

 The “less is more” idea rings true throughout many aspects of marketing.

 Science and research have shown that this minimalist mindset and strategy lead to breakthroughs in life and business.

-What Minimalism is really about is reassessment of your priorities so that you can strip away the excess stuff—the possessions and ideas and relationships and activities—that don’t bring value to your life.
+What Minimalism is really about is a reassessment of your priorities so that you can strip away the excess stuff—possessions, ideas, relationships, and activities—that don’t bring value to your life.

 What’s true in life is true in digital marketing too.